alfolio/alfolio.github.io/_posts/2022-11-03-fiea-tech-art-portfolio.md

     Glowing Pixel Arts
 </div>

-* Most of the sprites were converted into sprite sheets to animate the sprites with small variation in each slice of the sprite sheet.
+* Most of the sprites were converted into sprite sheets to animate the sprites with slight variations in each slice of the sprite sheet.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">